ieb/NMEA2000_Booklet/README.md

 It recognises the mimetype of the "book" and launches the registered Booklet application (NMEA2000Booklet.java) which then reads the json inside the book file, configures the UI with pages of widgets (EInkTextBox.java).

-It then either attempts to connect to a list of host port combinations from the book json.
-When it connects it also fetches the current state from the NMEA2000 REST API.
+It connects to a seasmart N2K stream on the following hosts:port combination, until a sucessful connection is made.

+    boatsystems.local:10110
+    boatsystems.local:10112
+    localhost:10110
+    localhost:10112

 When the booklet is running navigation is by finger swipes left and rig ht to change pages.